Hadronic decays of possible pseudoscalar $P$-wave $D\bar{D}^\ast/\bar{D}D^\ast$ molecular state: Results and Discussion

 which is about $(4\sim 20)$ times larger than $\Gamma[X(3872) \to\omega J/\psi] \approx 51~\mathrm{keV} $ \cite{ParticleDataGroup:2024cfk}.

 However, within the molecular model, the partial width for the isospin-breaking process $G_0\to\rho^0 J/\psi$ exhibits strong sensitivity to the proportion of neutral and charged components in the $G_0$ wave function.
 Hence, the present calculations, performed at equal proportion of the neutral and charged components, should have high uncertainties (might be not very reliable).
-If the isospin breaking effect for the $G_0\to\rho^0 J/\psi$ results mainly from the mass difference between the charged and neutral meson loops, our model predicts the ratio
+If the isospin breaking effect for the $G_0\to\rho^0 J/\psi$ results mainly from the mass difference between the charged and neutral meson loops, our model predicts the ratio,

 This ratio should be interpreted with caution due to the substantial uncertainties in $\Gamma(G_0\to\rho^0 J/\psi)$.
 Nevertheless, the large ratio $\mathcal{R}_{\omega/\rho}$ implies that the contributions from the interference between the charged and neutral meson loops are rather small and the dominant source of isospin violation in $G_0$ decays should come from the different coupling strengths of neutral and charged components.
+It is noticed that the experimental measurements of the $X(3872)\to \omega (\rho^0) J/\psi$ indicate a large isospin violation, corresponding to a rather small ratio $\mathrm{R}_{\omega/\rho} = \Gamma(X(3872)\to\omega J/\psi) /\Gamma(X(3872)\to\rho^0 J/\psi) \approx (0.7\sim 1.7)$ \cite{Dias:2024zfh,Wu:2021udi,ParticleDataGroup:2024cfk}.
+Within the molecule framework, this large isospin violation for the $X(3872)$ is attributed primarily to its different effective couplings to the neutral and charged channels \cite{Zhang:2024fxy}.
+The large ratio predicted for the $G_0\to\omega(\rho^0) J/\psi$ in Eq. \eqref{eq:rvalue} results from that we adopted an equal couplings for the $G_0$ in the calculations.
+When using different neutral and charged couplings, smaller $\mathcal{R}_{\omega/\rho}$ would be predicted.
+The future experimental results of the ratio $R_{\omega/\rho}$ for the $G_0$ can help to constrain the effective charged and neutral couplings of the $G_0$ to the neutral and charged components.

 Next, we consider the three-body hidden and open charm decay processes: $G_0\to \pi^+\pi^-\eta_c (1S)$, $\pi^+\pi^-\chi_{c1} (1P)$, and $D^0\bar{D}^0\pi^0$.
 The predicted partial widths are shown in Fig. \ref{fig:widthg0pipietachi}.
 Due to the limit of phase space to the open charm channel $G_0\to D^0\bar{D}^0\pi^0$, we here only show the results obtained with $E_\mathrm{b}=0.1~\mathrm{MeV}$.
 It is seen that the partial decay width of the $G_0\to\pi^+\pi^-\eta_c (1S)$ is